Biscayne News Release

-Cortada has created art installations around the world to raise awareness about issues like global climate change, deforestation and the plight of endangered species.
+Prior to this project, Cortada created art installations around the world to raise awareness about issues like global climate change, deforestation and the plight of endangered species.
 In 2008, he traveled by icebreaker to the North Pole to create an installation to generate awareness about the imminent threat climate change poses to the planet’s biodiversity.
 In 2006, Cortada’s Reclamation Project sought to remind Miami Beach residents and visitors of the island’s origins as a mangrove forest by having over 2500 mangrove seedlings displayed in shop windows across the island.
 He has created collaborative works at universities and cultural institutions around the world, including those in Cyprus, Bolivia, Ireland, Panama, Switzerland, South Africa, as well as National Science Foundation’s research station in the South Pole.
+Details on these previous projects can be found at www.XavierCortada.com.

-For more details on the project, visit the park’s website at www.nps.gov/bisc or contact park ranger Gary Bremen at 305-230-1144, x007, or Project Manager Arielle Angel by e-mail.
+For more details about the exhibit and BioBlitz, visit the park’s website atwww.nps.gov/bisc or contact park ranger Gary Bremen at 305-230-1144, x007.
 For regular updates from the park, follow us on Twitter at www.twitter.com/BiscayneNPS.